oktadev/terraform-provider-oktaasa/README.md

 * server_access (bool) (Required) - Whether users in this group have access permissions on the servers in this project.
 * server_admin (bool) (Required) - Whether users in this group have sudo permissions on the servers in this project.
-* create_server_group (bool) (Optional - Default: true) - will make ASA synchronize group name to linux box.
-To avoid naming collision, group created by ASA will have prefix of "asa_"
+* create_server_group (bool) (Optional - Default: true) - will make Okta's ASA synchronize group name to linux box.
+To avoid naming collision, group created by Okta's ASA will have prefix of "oktaasa_"

 Remove/destroy configured parameters
 ----------------------